dmacvicar/terraform-provider-libvirt/CONTRIBUTING.md

 Take a look at Terraform's docs about [writing acceptance tests](https://github.com/hashicorp/terraform/blob/master/.github/CONTRIBUTING.md#writing-an-acceptance-test).

 For resource names etc, use random names with the helper function.
-Take example from other testacc.
+Take example from other acceptance tests.

 ## Other learning resources